Lyrics for Emily as interpreted by delial

 Blossoms all have fallen, and the pollen ruins the plow

-With hydrocephalitic listlessness ants mop up-a their brow
+Hydrocephalitic listlessness ants mop up their brow

 And everything with wings is restless, aimless, drunk and dour

-The butterflies and birds collide at hot, ungodly hours
+Butterflies and birds collide at hot, ungodly hours

 And my clay-colored motherlessness rangily reclines

-Come on home, now!
-All my bones are dolorous with vines
+Come on home now, all my bones are dolorous with vines

 Pa pointed out to me, for the hundredth time tonight